-- 1. Food must be on a disposable plate in a Ziplock bag.
+- 1. Food must be on a disposable plate in a zip lock bag.
 (Plastic bags with twist ties are NOT acceptable.) - 2.
 No commercial mixes may be used. - 3.
 Full loaves of yeast bread or quick breads must be entered, baked in a loaf pan no smaller than 8 1/2" x 4 1/2" x 2 5/8". - 4.
 Cookies, cupcakes, biscuits & rolls must be entered in sets of three (3).
-For the most uniform rolls-don't enter ones from the corners of the pan.) - Winning entries placing 1st through 5th, will remain on display throughout the Fair.
+For the most uniform rolls-don't enter ones from the corners of the pan.) - 5.
+Winning entries placing 1st through 5th, will remain on display throughout the Fair.
 Bread winners will have 1/2 loaf on display.
 Winning pie entries will have 1/8th piece of pie on display.
 One corner of the winning cakes will be on display. - 6.
 The rest of the food entries will be released Wednesday from 4:00-7:00 p.m.
 Any food left after that time will be disposed of by the Fair Superintendent. - 7.
 Displayed items and ribbons will be released Sunday from 1:00-3:00 p.m. - 8.
 See Open Class General Rules. - 9.
 No glass or metal baking dishes or pie pans will be accepted.
 Aluminum foil pans are accepted. - 10.
-NO fresh fruit is to be used to decorate items.
+NO fresh fruit is to be used to decorate items. - 11.
+Include an index card with exhibitor's name, division, class and phone number in the bag with each exhibit to stay in the bag with leftovers.